AndrewSChapman/eventmanager/README.md

 }
 ```

-Note that when handling events, you can create new events and pass those back to the dispatcher.
+Note that whilst you are handling events, you can also create new events and pass those back to the dispatcher.
+In this way, you can have events that create events that create events and so on.
+There is no limit to the depth
+of event creation.
 See source/demo.d for an example of a handler that creates new events.

-To work, listeners must be "attached" to an event dispatcher, e.g.
+In order for listeners to do their thing, they must first be "attached" to an event dispatcher, e.g.

-// Setup event dispatcher and attach listeners
 ```
-auto dispatcher = new EventDispatcher();
+// Setup event dispatcher and attach listeners auto dispatcher = new EventDispatcher();
 dispatcher.attachListener(new Listener1());
 dispatcher.attachListener(new Listener2());```